ian-leggett/weather-app/README.md

-# A Node weather app using Dark Sky API
+# A Node weather app using Dark Sky API and Map Box